swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

 The renamed functions can reuse the existing symbol, while the deprecated functions can forward using an `@_alwaysEmitIntoClient` stub to support the functionality under its previous name.
 The renamings would therefore have no ABI impact.

+In the case of the added tuple labels, we can avoid an ABI impact by reusing the mangled symbol of the previously-existing function that had an unlabeled return tuple type.

 ## Effect on API resilience